somebeaver/Lowrider.js/README.md

 Pro tips:

-- Traditionally, "lazy loading" just refers to loading images when they are in view.
+- Traditionally, "lazy loading" refers to loading images when they are in view.
 Lowrider.js takes it a step further and delays the rendering of all component inner HTML, not just images.
 - Because the entire component is delayed, it will be a 0px/0px sized DOM Element until it is render time.
 If you inject 1000 lazy-render Elements, they will still all render in parallel at the same time because they're all stacked on the same pixel in the viewport.
-For the best user experience, try to paginate data into small groups, init Elements in a loading state that has some width/height, or make sure that prior Elements have rendered and pushed the page down enough that the user must scroll, causing Elements to come in one-by-one.
+For the best user experience, try to paginate data into small groups, have Elements initialize in a loading state that has some width/height, or make sure that prior Elements have rendered and pushed the page down enough that the user must scroll, causing Elements to come in one-by-one.

 ### Attribute Watching